janousy/formula-ether/README.md

 - Chain ID: 702
 - Currency Symbol: UZHETH

+More information about the UZHEthereum chain can be found [here](http://130.60.24.79:1234/?network=UZHETH)

 Alternatively, your can run Ganache locally.
 The [contract](https://github.com/janousy/formula-ether/blob/999193c500040612153204c28767041a0845942d/src/contracts/bettingContract.sol) can be deployed with e.g. [Remix IDE](remix.ethereum.org) by adding the local Ganache network to Metamask and the selecting `Injected Web3`